mtumilowicz/kotlin-spring-oauth2-authorization-server/README.txt

         1. user provides credentials
             * typically, the user is shown a list of permissions that will be granted
         1. user is redirected to the application, with a one-time authorization code
+            * authorization code will be available in the `code` URL parameter
+                * from specification: authorization code will be sent via HTTP 302 "redirect" URL to the client
             * why authorization code is returned and not the token itself
                 * if the access token would be returned directly (instead of authorization code) machine with the browser/app would have access to it
                 * don't trust the users machine to hold tokens but you do trust your own servers
+            * note that authorization code is used exactly once
+                * in many scenarios that an attacker might get access to the code, it's already been exchanged for an access token and therefore useless
+                * to mitigate the risk of stealing authorization code you can use PKCE
         1. app receives the user’s authorization code
             * forwards it along with the Client ID and Client Secret, to the OAuth authorization server
                 * why to not pass client secret in the first step?